Your Health Questions answered- a personal trainer perspective11.06.20

 In the world of health, it is difficult to find answers you can trust.
 There are myths that just won’t die, and sensationalist claims in the world of health.
 Yet, the most effective solutions and answers to all of these are often the simplest.

 Through the internet and social media, we are becoming more and more aware of health in all of its forms.
 Not only that, but we are also beginning to acknowledge the benefits of leading a more healthful lifestyle.
-We are actively seeking out what we believe are the right methods of eating and training for us.
+We are actively seeking out what we believe are the right methods of eating and training for us, whether that’s choosing a nutritional meal plan or finding exercise that we actually enjoy doing.

 However, with increased awareness comes increased confusion, especially when it comes to health.